 Partners: Slipstream, Midwest Energy Efficiency Alliance

-The project team researched the feasibility of achieving energy savings from a utility-led building stretch code and retrofit code/ordinance program.
+This research addresses the feasibility of achieving and attributing energy savings from a utility-led building stretch code and retrofit code/ordinance program.

-This was a joint research initiative of ComEd, Nicor Gas, People’s Gas, North Shore Gas, and Ameren Illinois.
-The project team established a path for municipalities and other localities to implement stretch codes and/or new retrofit codes with the aid of utilities.
-This included the Building Performance Standard concept.
-Throughout the process, the team engaged municipalities and industry stakeholders in a process to identify potential utility program support for more stringent building codes that would capture additional energy savings during building retrofits and new construction of commercial and residential buildings.
-Finally, the team determined savings and attribution methodologies for utility building energy code programs that involve stretch codes and retrofits for existing buildings.
+This multi-phase project began as a joint research initiative of ComEd, Nicor Gas, People’s Gas, North Shore Gas, and Ameren Illinois.
+In Phase 1, the project team established a path for municipalities and other localities to implement stretch codes and/or new retrofit codes with the aid of utilities, including the Building Performance Standard concept.
+They estimated the claimable savings potential for two potential pathways for stretch code programs in Illinois.

 Phase 2 continues conversations with key stakeholders and municipalities in ComEd’s service territory, with a focus on the long-term savings opportunity from building stretch codes.
 In addition to municipalities, the project team will investigate opportunities for utility involvement in the statewide building energy code amendment and adoption process in Illinois.
 The project team will also focus on developing savings attribution models and coordinate with program evaluators to enable the claiming of savings under stretch codes and building performance standards.